akiradeveloper/norpc/README.md

 Developing an async application is often very difficult task but building an async application as a set of microservices makes designing and implementation much easier.

 gRPC is a great tool in microservices.
-You can use this for communication over networking but this isn't good idea unless networking involves.
+You can use this for communication over network but this isn't good idea unless networking involves.

 In such case, in-process microservices is a way to go.
-The services run on async runtime and communicate each other over in-memory async channel which doesn't occur serialization therefore much more efficient than gRPC.
+The services run on async runtime and communicate each other through in-memory async channel which doesn't occur serialization thus much more efficient than gRPC.
-I believe in-process microservices is a new design paradigm for local async applications.
+I believe in-process microservices is a revolution for designing local async applications.

 However, defining microservices in Rust does need a lot of coding for each services and they are mostly boilerplates.
-It will be helpful if these tidious tasks are swiped away by code generation.
+It will be helpful if these tedious tasks are swiped away by code generation.

 [tarpc](https://github.com/google/tarpc) is a previous work in this area however it is not a best framework for in-process microservices because it tries to support both in-process and networking microservices under the same abstraction.
 This isn't a good idea because the both implementation will because sub-optimal.
 In my opinion, networking microservices should use gRPC and in-process microservices should use dedicated framework for the specific purpose.

 Also, tarpc doesn't use Tower's `Service` but define a similar abstraction called `Serve` by itself.
 This leads to reimplement functions like rate-limiting and timeout which can be realized by just stacking `Service` decorators if depends on Tower.
-Since tarpc needs gigantic rework to become Tower-based, there is a chance to implement my own framework from scratch which will be much smaller and cleaner than tarpc because it only supports in-process microservices and is able to exploit the Tower ecosystem.
+Since tarpc needs huge rework to become Tower-based, there is a chance to implement my own framework from scratch which will be much smaller and cleaner than tarpc because it only supports in-process microservices and is able to exploit the Tower ecosystem.

 ## Architecture